liamoconnor87/bobsburgersgame/README.md

 The 'Game Complete' Modal appears once the user has completed the level and consists of;
 - A congratulations message.
 - The User's score, consisting of the time it took and the number of combinations to complete the game.
 - 'Play Again?' button to play the same level again.
-This works the same way as the reset button.
+- A Home icon button to take the User back to the beginning.
 - 'Next Level' button, so the User can progress to the next level.

-On Level Three, the 'Next Level' button is replaced with a 'Home' button that takes you back to the beginning, Level One.
+On Level Three, the 'Next Level' button is replaced with a 'Home' and carries out the same action as the Home icon.

 Sounds
 ----------------